RenzoMurinaCadierno/Doughnut/README.txt

 The program is able to generate default categories, which are included into the code.
 To do so, you need to click on the Generate/reload default categories button.
 Doing so will trigger their creation, and they will automatically appear in the drop menu, which is where they have to be selected to play a quick game.

-Most sets in the default categories were extracted from LaffGaff's website (http://laffgaff.com/free-trivia-questions-and-answers/), I've only edited and translated them to Spanish and added some, additional sets to complete the category.
+Most sets in the default categories were extracted from LaffGaff's website (http://laffgaff.com/free-trivia-questions-and-answers/), I've only edited and translated them to Spanish and added some additional sets to complete the category.
 So, full credits to them.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::